Risk management

 Ⅲ. Information security initiatives

-The following Information Security Policy has been established to protect customer information assets and promote activities in the area of information security.
+The following Information Security Basic Policy has been established to protect customer information assets and promote activities in the area of information security.

 Information security management organization